AlePiga/AlePiga/README.md

 # Welcome!
-I'll update this readme as soon as I think of something good to write... enjoy this spotify widget tho
+I'll update this readme as soon as I think of something good to write... meanwhile enjoy this spotify widget

 <picture>
   <source